Solvro/web-jakdoczlapie/replit.md

 JakDoczłapię is an admin dashboard application for bus/transport operators to manage routes, schedules, reports, and real-time vehicle tracking.
 The application serves as a utility-focused admin tool prioritizing data clarity, operational efficiency, and rapid task completion for monitoring public transportation systems.

-The system is built as a full-stack TypeScript application with a React frontend and Express backend, featuring a proxy architecture to communicate with an external transportation API.
+The system is built as a frontend-only TypeScript application with React, communicating directly with an external transportation API.

 ## User Preferences